yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/javascript-middleware/install-middleware/tyk-ce.md

     `var sampleMiddleware = new TykJS.TykMiddleware.NewMiddleware({});`

 *   `post[].path`: The path to the middleware component, this will be loaded into the JSVM when the API is initialised.
 This means that if you reload an API configuration, the middleware will also be re-loaded.
-Meaning you can hot-swap middleware on reload with no service interruption.
+You can hot-swap middleware on reload with no service interruption.

 *   `post[].require_session`: Defaults to `false`, if you require access to the session object, it will be supplied as a `session` variable to your middleware processor function.